 Age 27 JSA is a limited company governed by Belgian law controlled by Éric Jacquet, whose permanent representative on the Board of Directors is Ernest Jacquet.
 Nationality French Member of a committee Member of the Audit and Risk Com- mittee Member of the CSR, Appointment and Compensation Committee Mr. Ernest Jacquet currently holds a position at STAPPERT France.
 He has held various positions within the Group, particularly at IMS France (Regional Director for the North and Ile de France) and at JACQUET Lyon (commercial functions).
-He holds a Master of Science degree in Global Innovation & Entrepreneurship from archive business at least and and an archiver business.
-Number of shares held (JSA) 9,648,941 emlyon business school.
-Ernest Jacquet is the son of Éric Jacquet, Chairman and Chief Executive Offici First appointed (JSA) General Meeting of June 30, 2010 the Company.
-Most recent reappointment (JSA) General Meeting of June 28, 2024 Main areas of expertise: - Finance ; - Metal industry, Term ends 2026 - Metal Industry, - Company Administration.
+He holds a Master of Science degree in Global Innovation &amp; Entrepreneurship from Number of shares held (JSA) 9,648,941 emlyon business school.
+Ernest Jacquet is the son of Éric Jacquet, Chairman and Chief Executive Officer of First appointed (JSA) General Meeting of June 30, 2010 the Company.
+Most recent reappointment (JSA) General Meeting of June 28, 2024 Main areas of expertise: - Finance ; Math industry Term ends 2026 - Metal industry, - Company Administration.